 Coaching sessions, however, are much less focused on comprehensive improvement as a musician, and much more on “tricks and tools” that the musician can use to overcome the challenges inherent in the particular repertory in question.
 A student who moves from project to project may feel accomplished, and certainly begins to develop an impressively padded résumé, but they often emerge at the end of a season of performances feeling exhausted and burnt-out—and worse, they aren’t significantly better musicians for the experience.

-In other words, while coaching is certainly better than nothing, I recommend that students make long-term growth a priority, and be frugal in selecting which performances are worth the investment of their time and energy.
+In other words, while coaching is certainly better than nothing, I recommend that serious students make long-term growth a priority, and be frugal in selecting which performances are worth taking time and energy away from professionally guided study and practice.

 Musical Theatre geek?